 I’m so excited to welcome Mary Connealy as my guest today!
-I first met Mary online through the Seekerville blog and I absolutely love her witty humor.
+I first met Mary online through the Seekerville blog, and I absolutely love her witty humor.
 If you’re a writer and haven’t heard of Seekerville yet, you need to check it out pronto.
-And even if you’re not a writer, you may want to swing by and check out the great giveaways that they offer.
-Between here and there, you could double your odds of winning one of Mary’s books!
+And even if you’re not a writer, you may want to swing by and check out the great giveaways that they offer!

 Mary Connealy writes romantic comedy with cowboys.
 She is a Carol Award winner, and a Rita and Christy finalist.
 She is the author of The Kincaid Brides Series: Out of Control, In Too Deep, Over the Edge.